hdezerto/g2_robot/README.md

 2. Run commands from 4 to 7 in the previous section.

-If nothibg is being published to the laptop, run on the robot and laptop:
+If nothing is being published to the laptop, run on the robot and laptop:
 ```sh
 ros2 daemon stop
 ```